Mexico is a signatory and has ratified three international conventions relating to anti-bribery and anti-corruption. These are:

 Despite the introduction of the NAS in Mexico's legal system and the efforts made for its efficient implementation, it is not yet fully operational, mainly for the following reasons:

-In respect of these reasons, it is the responsibility of the public administration to implement the necessary measures to correct these deficiencies, since it is the best route to achieve an efficient NAS that can truly combat corruption in Mexico.
+Due to these reasons, it is the responsibility of the public administration to implement the necessary measures to correct these deficiencies, since it is the best route to achieve an efficient NAS that can truly combat corruption in Mexico.

 Future Changes from a Criminal Perspective